viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 If you need to repeat the calibration later during the runtime (e.g., to make a correction for the temperature changes of the board), you can do that by initiating a conversion on channel 8.
 This is a special channel that is not connected to any analog input.

-The XADC does the calibration using a voltage reference external to the Zynq-7000 chip (if present in the board's circuit) or an internal voltage reference within the Zynq-7000 chip.
+The XADC calibrates using a 1.25 V voltage reference external to the Zynq-7000 chip (if present in the board's circuit) or an internal voltage reference within the Zynq-7000 chip.
 Using an external voltage reference allows the board designer to achieve higher precision of XADC measurements.

 > [!IMPORTANT]